xlibing/snntc-2023/README.md

 Even a simple CIFAR10 model would exhaust GPU memory.

-This package provides c++/cuda implementation of SNN-TC dense and and 2-D convolutional layers for the Tensorflow platform.
+This package provides c++/cuda implementation of SNN-TC dense and 2-D convolutional layers for the Tensorflow platform.
 With this, large deep models can be implemented and trained.

 The speed is hurdled mainly by the SORT operation.
 The current